apache/ofbiz-tools/demo-backup/README.md

 ## Letsencrypt certificate update
-Every 3 months we need to manually update our Letsencrypt certificate.
-It was automated before, it's maybe again but I have no news about it.
-Anyway, it's quite easy to do so.
+It was a time when every 3 months we needed to manually update our Letsencrypt certificate.
+It was automated before, it's now again, so no worries.
+Anyway, if necessary it's quite easy to do so.
 Simply connect to the demo VM and run

     sudo certbot renew